CWTHF: Subhalo Identification with Continuous Wavelet Transform: Acknowledgments

 \section{Acknowledgments}

+The authors thank the anonymous referee for helpful comments and suggestions.
 We acknowledge the use of the IllustrisTNG simulation data.
 The authors used publicly available large language models to scout software libraries for standard functions, helping to avoid redundant work and streamline early development.
 All code implementations were independently verified and integrated by the authors.
-The source code for CWTHF is publicly available on Zenodo \citep{li_2025_17756729}\footnote{For future updated version of the CWTHF, see \url{https://github.com/salty-fish-114514/CWTHF}.}
+The source code for CWTHF is publicly available on Zenodo \citep{li_2025_17756729}\footnote{For future updated versions of the CWTHF, see \url{https://github.com/salty-fish-114514/CWTHF}.}

 \software{NumPy \citep{vanderWalt2011,Harris2020}\footnote{\url{https://numpy.org/}}, SciPy \citep{Virtanen2020}\footnote{\url{https://scipy.org/}}, Matplotlib \citep{Hunter2007}\footnote{\url{https://matplotlib.org/}}, Jupyter Notebook\footnote{\url{https://jupyter.org/}}, Cython\footnote{\url{https://cython.org/}}}